gnzlbg/static_vector/README.md

 ### Iterator invalidation

-Since the elements are allocated on the stack, the iterator invalidation rules are different to that of `std::vector`.
+Since the elements are allocated within the vector object itself, the iterator invalidation rules are different to that of `std::vector`.
 For example:

 - moving a vector into another vector, invalidates all iterators,
 - swapping two vectors invalidates all iterators,